mamcer/mamcer.github.io/_posts/2021-04-24-boot-flashdrive-old-school.md

     ASSIGN
     EXIT

-> All steps are almost immediate except format will take some minutes
+> All steps are almost immediate except `format` that will surely take some minutes

 ![format](../img/2021-04-24-boot-flashdrive-old-school/02_format.PNG)